aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 curl: (56) CONNECT tunnel failed, response 407
 ```

-- Pass correct Proxy Server credentials to `cv_deploy`
+- Pass the correct proxy server credentials to `cv_deploy`

-### Proxy Server rules block access to CVaaS
+### Proxy server rules block access to CVaaS

-**Issue**: `cv_deploy` successfully authenticates to Proxy Server but rules/configuration of the Proxy Server deny access to CVaaS.
+**Issue**: `cv_deploy` successfully authenticates to proxy server but rules/configuration of the proxy server deny access to CVaaS.

 **Symptoms**: Attempt to run `cv_deploy` returns the following exception: